BEA-Blessing/BEA-Blessing/README.md

 - 💞️ I’m looking to collaborate on open-source bug fixing
 - 📫 How to reach me 08145640359
 - 😄 Pronouns: she\her
-- ⚡ Fun fact: There's something about the combination of fried plantain and eggs that just works.
+- ⚡ Fun fact: There's something about the combination of fried plantain and eggs that just works for me.
 Maybe it's the perfect balance of sweet and savory, or maybe it's just love.

 <!---
 BEA-Blessing/BEA-Blessing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.